-We’re not anti bird so we take every step possible to ensure we don’t have to harm any living creatures while we’re working on keeping birds away from your home.
-With this being said, we will handle your pigeon nuisance with the most humane efforts prior to even considering anything inhumane.
+We’re not anti bird so we take every step possible to ensure we don’t have to harm any living creatures, unless necessary, while we’re working on keeping birds away from your home.
+With this being said, we will handle your pigeon nuisance with the most humane efforts.

 While pigeon prevention is one of the better options, trapping them is a relatively humane effort to get rid of them as well.
 With this method, we’ll need a controlled environment to ensure the birds are not being impacted by daily activities.
 We find that providing food for the birds in an area we’re targeting and placing parts of the cage within the proximity tends to help them feel at ease around the cage.
-After the birds go into the cage, they’re trapped and we’re able to come remove and relocate the birds without any harm being done to them.
+After the birds go into the cage, they’re trapped and we’re able to come remove and relocate the birds.

 Using Bird Bait

 Bird baiting is done over the course of two weeks and we cannot miss a day.
-Over the course of these 14 days, we’ll continue feeding them and on the last day, we use an immobilizing agent to calm the birds down enough to be removed from the area without any problems.
-This tends to work very well as we’re capable of building the birds’ trust over time, resulting in an easy removal of the birds without hurting them.
+Over the course of these 14 days, we’ll continue feeding them and on the last day, we use an immobilising agent to calm the birds down enough to be removed from the area without any problems.
+This tends to work very well as we’re capable of building the birds’ trust over time, resulting in an easy removal of the birds.

 How To Keep Birds Away With Bird Prevention